 If you’d like to learn more about a safe and effective spray for cedar apple rust and other orchard diseases, check out this video by Stefan Sobkowiak – The Permaculture Orchard.

 If you believe your apple tree has a disease that’s not mentioned here, check out this helpful sheet of apple tree diseases by ATTRA.

-Alternatively, if your apple tree is also getting curling leaves or early leaf drop, consider checking out my recent posts: How to Fix Curling Leaves on Apple Trees and Why Apple Trees Drop Leaves Early (and How To Fix It).
+Alternatively, if your apple tree is also getting curling leaves or early leaf drop, consider: How to Fix Curling Leaves on Apple Trees and Why Apple Trees Drop Leaves Early (and How To Fix It).

 If all else fails, I recommend reaching out to your local county extension agent.
 They should be able to help identify the specific issue and suggest a treatment.